UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_13.md

 Notes:

-Using decision tree with no specified max\_depth, we can explain the phenomenon is called ***overfitting***.
+Using a decision tree with no specified max\_depth, we can explain the phenomenon is called ***overfitting***.

-Overfitting is when our model fits the training data well and therefore the training error is low, however the model does not generalize to the validation set as well and the validation error is much higher.
+Overfitting is when our model fits the training data well and therefore the training error is low, however, the model does not generalize to the validation set as well and the validation error is much higher.

-The Train error is low but validation error is much higher.
+The Train error is low but the validation error is much higher.

-The gap between train and validation error is bigger.
+The gap between the train and validation error is bigger.

 A standard overfitting scenario would be:
 **𝐸\_train\<𝐸\_best\<𝐸\_valid**